PySport/kloppy/README.md

 --------
 ## What is it?

-**kloppy** is a Python package providing deserializers for soccer tracking- and event data, and standardized data models designed to make working with different tracking- and event data like a breeze.
-It aims to be the fundamental building blocks for loading tracking- and event data.
+**kloppy** is a Python package providing (de)serializers for soccer tracking- and event data, standardized data models, filters, and transformers designed to make working with different tracking- and event data like a breeze.
+It aims to be the fundamental building blocks for loading, filtering and tranforming tracking- and event data.

 ## Main Features
 Here are just a few of the things that kloppy does well:
 - Understandable [**Standardized models**](#models) for tracking- and event datasets
-- Out-of-the-box [**Deserializing**](#deserializing) tracking- and event data from different source into standardized models
+- Out-of-the-box [**(De)serializing**](#serializing) tracking- and event data from different source into standardized models and visa-versa
 - Flexible [**pitch dimensions**](#pitch-dimensions) transformer for changing a dataset pitch dimensions from one to another (eg OPTA's 100x100 -> TRACAB meters)
 - Intelligent [**orientation**](#orientation) transforming orientation of a dataset (eg from TRACAB fixed orientation to "Home Team" orientation)